Turn Every Patient Call Into A Text and Save 3 Hours Every Day.

 In this scenario, Jane sees the number to text on the website of her medical provider.
 Jane texts the number.
 Jane gets an immediate response and opts in to SMS texting.
 She then gathers the information she needs along with providing the necessary personal data, and she succeeds in her goal within minutes.

-Klara and others like it take the care team-down approach to patient communication.
-They are attempting to collect as much information as possible and route the communication to the appropriate care team member before actually connecting with the patient directly.
+Many vendors often take the care team-down approach to patient communication.
+They often attempt to collect as much information as possible and route the communication to the appropriate care team member before actually connecting with the patient directly.

 It makes sense to collect as much information as you can before you put an actual person into conversation to answer questions one-on-one.